Australian Recording Industry Association: ARIA charts

 The ARIA Charts is the main Australian music sales charts, issued weekly by the Australian Recording Industry Association.
 The charts are a record of the highest selling singles and albums in various genres.
 All charts are compiled from data of both physical and digital sales from retailers in Australia.

 The first printed national top 50 chart available in record stores, branded the Countdown chart, was dated the week ending 10 July 1983.

-ARIA began compiling its own charts in-house from the chart survey dated 13 June 1988, corresponding with the printed top 50 chart dated week ending 26 June 1988, at which time it became the official Australian chart.
+ARIA began compiling its own charts in-house from the chart survey dated 13 June 1988, corresponding with the printed top 50 chart dated the week ending 26 June 1988, at which time it became the official Australian chart.